A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 with $\alpha=-0.96028$, $\beta=0.08240$, $\gamma=-0.08240$, $\delta=-0.00226$, and $\zeta=0.24801$ for a bond length $R=1.8$~\AA~\cite{ganzhorn2019gate}.
 The quantum computation here is reduced to the evolution of an initial state according to $H_{\mathrm{H_2}}^{(2)}$.
 We compare the unitary evolution

 for $t=1$ using the QGATE implementation with Trotterisation to the exact evolution using the direct matrix exponential of $H_{\mathrm{H_2}}^{(2)}$.
 Initialising the system in the state $\ket{\psi_0}=(\ket{01} + \ket{10})/\sqrt{2}$, the Trotterised QGATE method results in a final state $\ket{\psi}$, where we assume that the by-product operators have been applied.
 The exact evolution results in the state $\ket{\phi}$.
 The fidelity of the QGATE state for different Trotter steps $\tau$ is $\mathcal{F}=\abs{\braket{\phi}{\psi}}^2$, and is shown in Fig.~\ref{fig:hydrogen_trotterisation}.
-This confirms that the QGATE implementation of the quantum dynamics with Trotterisation is numerically equivalent to the exact solution given sufficiently large $\tau$ and order of approximation.
+As expected, we confirm that the QGATE implementation of the quantum dynamics with Trotterisation is numerically equivalent to the exact solution given sufficiently large $\tau$ and order of approximation.

-\subsection{Efficient Entanglement Graph Generation}
+\subsubsection{Efficient Entanglement Graph Generation}

 We have shown how each QGATE ancilla induces a unitary evolution $U_m^L(\varphi)$ by applying a controlled Pauli string $CP_m$ to the $N$ logical qubits, followed by a rotation and readout of the ancilla qubit.
 The controlled Pauli string consists of $O(N)$ pairwise controlled Pauli operations between the ancilla and each individual logical qubit.
 Applying two Pauli string gates $U_m^L(\varphi)$ and $U_{m'}^L(\varphi')$ to the logical qubits then requires $O(2N)$ controlled Pauli gates.
 However, there is a way to reduce this cost to $O(N)$ by employing entangled QGATE ancilla qubits.
-This will not only allow us to implement the Trotter decomposition in an efficient manner, but can also improve the efficiency with which unitaries are constructed and reduce physical connectivity requirements for implementation.
+This will not only allow us to implement the Trotter decomposition in an efficient manner (overcoming the main obstacle Trotterisation presents by vastly reducing the required number of operations from $O(N\tau)$ to $O(N + \tau)$), but can also improve the efficiency with which unitaries are constructed and reduce physical connectivity requirements for implementation.

 Recall that Eq.~(\ref{eq:jerhuf9wheidsfj}) induces the relation

 between ancilla 1 and the logical qubits, where $R_1$ is a rotation of ancilla qubit 1, generated by the Pauli $X$ operator.
 This relation originates from the stabiliser relation